Skip to main content

 1. Return to the Library page.

-2. Select your chosen Adaptive Subject.
+2. Select your chosen Adaptive subject.

 3. Find the Practice Settings dropdown in the top right-hand corner.